groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Example of successful task execution](en/DSAS32.png)

+The position of the tasks in the list of tasks can be reordered by simply dragging the task and dropping it on another task.
+The position of the dragged task will now be immediately after the position where it has been dropped.

 ### Debian and Redhat architecture selection

 The Debian and Redhat style repositories can be very large.
 One means of